 - Removing bloatware (unnecessary programs, or those not often used)

-For more about exactly how to accomplish this, be sure to read Infection Protection: How To Get Free Anti-Virus Software & Surf Smarter and 7 Ways to Spring Clean Your PC.
+For more about exactly how to accomplish this, be sure to read How to Get Free Anti-Virus Software.

 Granted, these are great tips to safeguard your money and your identity.
 But what steps can you take if you’ve already fallen victim?
 That’s what we’ll cover next as we wrap up.